ppicapietra/babycall/README.md

    npm run build
    ```

 3. After the build process completes, you will find the installation app in the `dist/` directory.
-The app will be named `baby-call<version>-<platform>.dmg`.
+The app will be named `baby-watcher<version>-<platform>.dmg`.

 ## 🌟 Features